JustAnEric/CAT/README.md

 - Portable, and self-contained.
 - Nostalgic.
 (Don't ask where I got this from.)
 - It's a platform, not just a shell.
-- Because CAT is the best.
-(Yes, I took this straight out of Arch Linux.)
+- Because CAT is attempting to be the best but is currently failing horribly. :3

 And a list of who CAT would catch the eye of:
 - .NET Developers.